rohanudhwani/Netclan-Clone/ReadMe.md

 2. **Explore Screen:** The Explore screen showcases a curated collection of user-generated content.
 It offers a visually appealing interface to engage users and encourage them to discover new posts and media.

-## Installation Instructions
+## Installation Instructions for Source Code
-1. Clone this repository to your local machine using `git clone https://github.com/your-username/netclan-explorer-clone.git`.
+1. Clone this repository to your local machine using `git clone https://github.com/rohanudhwani/Netclan-Clone.git`.

 2. Open the project in Android Studio.

+3. Build and run the app on your emulator or physical device.

+## Installation Instructions for APK File
-3. Ensure that your device is set to **Light Mode** if it's currently in Dark Mode.
+1. Ensure that your device is set to **Light Mode** if it's currently in Dark Mode.
 This step is crucial to maintain the app's design consistency.

-4. Build and run the app on your emulator or physical device.
+2. Install and Run

 ## Dependencies
-- Android Studio: Version XYZ
+- Android Studio: Flamingo | 2022.2.1 Patch 2
-- Material Components for Android: Version ABC
+- Material Components for Android: Version 1.9.0
-- Kotlin: Version DEF
+- Java: Version "18.0.2" 2022-07-19

 ## Contribution
 Contributions to enhance the clone's accuracy, functionality, and user experience are welcome.
 Please submit a pull request if you have any improvements to offer.

 ## Credits
-This clone was created by [Your Name].
+This clone was created by Rohan Udhwani.
 It is inspired by the Netclan Explorer app.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is free to use.